KwesiKing/11227686_DCIT_205/README.md

 ## Project Learnings

-Throughout the development of [Website Name], I have gained valuable insights and skills, including:
+Throughout the development of website of Department of Computer Science of the University of Ghana, I have gained valuable insights and skills, including:

 - **HTML:** Developed a structured and semantic layout for the website, ensuring accessibility and readability.